 Is an email with credit card information from an EU individual considered personal data that needs to be protected when residing on an email server?

 Answer: Yes.
 The GDPR defines personal data as “any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular, by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”An email containing credit card info from an EU resident, then, likely contains several pieces of personal data: the individual’s first and last name, the credit card number, and the email address itself would all be considered personal data under the GDPR.

-Answer: Infusionsoft’s API is a powerful tool that you can use to connect with many other popular business applications.
-When you configure your Infusionsoft service to connect with those third-party apps, you should ensure that those vendors are also GDPR compliant and that your relationship with that vendor meets the requirements laid out in Article 28 of the GDPR.
+Answer: Infusionsoft by Keap’s API is a powerful tool that you can use to connect with many other popular business applications.
+When you configure your Infusionsoft by Keap service to connect with those third-party apps, you should ensure that those vendors are also GDPR compliant and that your relationship with that vendor meets the requirements laid out in Article 28 of the GDPR.
 For example, the service agreement in place between your company and the third-party service provider should impose various obligations on that service provider, such as a requirement to use the personal data only upon your instructions, and to notify you of any data breaches.